Powered Industrial Trucks - Forklifts

 What can be done to reduce the hazards related to powered industrial trucks?

 Determining the best way to protect workers from injury largely depends on the type of truck operated and the worksite where it is being used.
 Employers must ensure that each powered industrial truck operator is competent to operate a powered industrial truck safely, as demonstrated by the successful completion of the training and evaluation specified in 29 CFR 1910.178(l)(1).

-Powered industrial trucks are addressed in specific OSHA standards for General Industry, Marine Terminals, Longshoring and Construction.
+Powered industrial trucks are addressed in specific OSHA standards for general industry and maritime.

 - Protect Workers Operating and Working Near Forklifts.
 OSHA Alert (Publication 3973), (2019).

 - Safe Forklift Operation.
 OSHA QuickCard™ (Publication 3949), (2019).